sph-mn/sph-sc-lib/readme.md

 ```

 ## memreg_heap
-``sph/memreg_heap.c`` is similar to the previously mentioned memreg but uses a special i-array based heap allocated array type ``memreg_register_t`` that can be passed between functions.
+``sph/memreg_heap.c`` is similar to the previously mentioned memreg but uses a special i-array based heap allocated array type ``memreg_register_t`` that can be passed between functions. also supports register sizes given by variables for example

 ```c
 memreg_register_t allocations;